dunprel/HTML-Admin-Dashboard/README.md

-# adminhub
+# HTML Admin Dashboard
-Website ini merupakan hasil slicing dari Figma ke responsive website menggunakan HTML, CSS, dan JavaScript
+This is a responsive HTML Admin Dashboard built with HTML, CSS and Javascript.